 Diabetes mellitus is a disease that prevents your body from properly using the energy from the food you eat.
 Diabetes occurs in one of the following situations:

 When sugar leaves the bloodstream and enters the cells, the blood sugar level is lowered.
-Without insulin, or the "key," sugar cannot get into the body's cells for use as energy.
+Without insulin, or the "key," sugar can't get into the body's cells for use as energy.
 This causes sugar to rise.
-Too much sugar in the blood is called "hyperglycemia" (high blood sugar) or diabetes.
+Too much sugar in the blood is called "hyperglycemia" (high blood sugar).

 There are two main types of diabetes: Type 1 and Type 2:

 Other types of diabetes might result from pregnancy (gestational diabetes), surgery, use of certain medicines, various illnesses and other specific causes.